halmai/github-hider/README.md

 # github-hider
 This is a TamperMonkey script that hides all files of the Pull Requests whose relative path start with a given prefix.
+For example, you can hide all the files of a PR which are under the `vendor/` directory.

 ## Install